-When it comes to quality, speed and price, there’s an old saying in the business world: “You can have it fast.
+When it comes to quality, speed, and price, there’s an old saying in the business world: “You can have it fast.
 You can have it good.
 You can have it cheap.
 Pick two.”
 In other words, you shouldn’t expect top-tier quality at bargain prices.
-This is an informal explanation of the iron triangle, a business concept related to scope, time, cost and quality.
+This informal explanation of the iron triangle is a business concept related to scope, time, and cost.

 If you’re planning to hire a writer, think about whether you want to prioritize your budget or the quality of your content.
-When you’re trying to win new clients or get media coverage for your business, quality should be your top priority.
-For something like basic product descriptions, you may be able to give your budget more weight.
+Quality should be your top priority if you’re trying to win new clients or get media coverage for your business.
+For basic product descriptions, you may be able to give your budget more weight.

-Just remember that what you publish needs to paint your business in a positive light.
-There’s no real benefit to paying bargain-basement rates if the finished product is riddled with errors or ends up making your company look bad.
+Just remember your published content needs to paint your business in a positive light.
+There’s no real benefit to paying bargain-basement freelance writer rates if the finished product is riddled with errors or makes your company look bad.

-If you need a writer to take on additional responsibilities as part of your project, you should expect to pay a higher rate than you would for writing alone.
+If you expect your writer to wear more than one hat or provide more than basic writing duties, expect to pay a higher rate.
 Depending on the type of project you’re doing, you may need to pay for the following:

 - Time spent interviewing sources